searceinc/RStoolKit/CONTRIBUTING.md

 ## How to Build Features Yourself

 When you're ready to start coding, discuss it with the community.
 Check the [Github issues list] and the [closed issues list] because folks may have tried it in the past, or the community may have decided it's not a good fit for these tools.
-(Classic example - sp_Blitz isn't a security auditing tool.)

 If you can't find it in an existing issue, open a new Github issue for it.
 Outline what you'd like to do, why you'd like to do it, and optionally, how you'd think about coding it.
 This just helps make sure other users agree that it's a good idea to add to these tools.
 Other folks will respond to the idea, and if you get a warm reception, go for it!